mlohse/LightCtrl/README.md

 * You'll need to use an ISP-programmer for flashing the firmware

-No, this project is not suitable for beginners and of course I won't take any liability if you break your scooter.
+No, this project is certainly not suitable for beginners and of course I won't take any liability if you break your scooter.

 # Bill of Material (BOM)